 Credits – Britannica

 Kossel Lewis Approach to Chemical Bonding

 It states that atoms take part in bond formation for completing the octet or for acquiring the electronic configuration of its nearest inert gas atoms.
 This is achieved by gaining, losing, or sharing electrons.

 It is a method of denoting a valence electron where the chemical symbol of the element is surrounded by dots.

-It is the chemical bond formed due to complete transference of electrons from one atom to another.
+It is the chemical bond formed due to the complete transference of electrons from one atom to another.
 Such that each atom attains the configuration of its nearest noble gas.
-The solutions provided explains that there are three favourable factors for the formation of an ionic bond:
+The solutions provided explain that there are three favorable factors for the formation of an ionic bond:

 - Metals must possess the lowest ionization enthalpy

-- Non metals must have highest electron gain enthalpy
+- Non-metals must have the highest electron gain enthalpy

 - The energy released during lattice enthalpy must be high